-Patient Name

-Surgery Date

-Once your surgery is completed, you must follow all the instructions given to you in order to heal properly and have good outcomes.
+Patient Name Surgery Date Once your surgery is completed, you must follow all the instructions given to you in order to heal properly and have good outcomes.
 The following instructions are your obligation.
 Use this as a checklist of progress as you heal.
 Included are normal post-surgical experiences and key health considerations that may be a cause of concern.

-TYPICAL POST-OPERATIVE SYMPTOMS

-Typical symptoms of breast augmentation and signs to watch for following breast augmentation include the following:

-1. Tightness/heaviness in the chest and/or stiffness; tingling, burning or intermittent shooting pain: These are normal experiences as the skin, muscles, tissue and sensory nerves heal, and as the muscles and tissues stretch to accommodate the implants.
-Pain medication and muscle relaxants will help you cope with any discomfort.
+TYPICAL POST-OPERATIVE SYMPTOMS Typical symptoms of breast reconstruction and signs to watch for following replacement of tissue expanders with permanent implants include the following: I. Tightness/heaviness in the chest and/or stiffness; tingling, burning or intermittent shooting pain: These are normal experiences as the skin, muscles, tissue and sensory nerves heal.
+Pain medication and muscle relaxants will nelp you cope with any discomfort.
+If you have drains, you may experience additional localized discomfort.
 Consistent sharp pain should be reported to our office immediately.
 2. Shiny skin or any itchy feeling: Swelling can cause the breasts to appear shiny.
 As the healing process advances, you may also find a mild to severe itchy feeling of the incisions.
 An antihistamine, such as Benadryl, can help to alleviate severe, constant itchiness.
 If the skin becomes red and hot to the touch, contact our office immediately.

-3. Bruising and swelling will mostly resolve in 2-4 weeks; however, residual swelling may persist for a longer period of time.

-4. Asymmetry, the breasts look different, or heal differently.
+B. Bruising and swelling will mostly resolve in 2-4 weeks; however, residual swelling may persist for a longer period of time.
+A. Asymmetry, the breasts look different, or heal differently.
 Breasts may look or feel quite different from one another in the days following surgery.
-This is normal; no two breasts are perfectly symmetrical in nature or following breast augmentation surgery.
+This is normal; no two breasts are perfectly symmetrical in nature or following preast reconstruction surgery.